6 Hours of Fascinating Islam History Facts: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-- The House of Wisdom by Jim Al-Khalili — how Islamic scholars saved and extended Greek science.
+- The House of Wisdom by Jim Al-Khalili is the clearest account of how Arabic science saved ancient knowledge and helped set up the European Renaissance.

 Books You Might Like